 Thailand is one of the most popular long-haul travel destinations.
 This is of course due to its affordability, but also because of its beautiful islands, relaxed culture, and delicious food.
 A trip to Thailand is easy to plan on your own, even if you don’t have much travel experience.
 Thailand is very safe and the perfect entry point for exploring Southeast Asia.
 We have been to Thailand many times and we’re here to share our ideal travel itinerary with you.
-With this travel route through Thailand, you will get to experience the fascinating Thai culture, relax on the most beautiful tropical beaches, trek through the jungle, and visit ancient temples.
+With this itinerary (with tips) for Thailand, you will experience the fascinating Thai culture, relax on the most beautiful tropical beaches, trek through the jungle, and visit ancient temples.
 In short, it’s the perfect mix of everything Thailand has to offer!

 Planning Your Route in Thailand

 When traveling through Thailand, you will likely want to visit both the north and the south.
 Bangkok is centrally located and from there, you can go in any direction.
 We recommend traveling from Bangkok to the north of Thailand first, and then enjoying the islands and beaches in the south.
 This way, you end your journey with some extra relaxation.
 Of course, you can also completely rearrange our travel itinerary through Thailand if you prefer a different approach.

 Transportation in Thailand